 What We Like

-• Wind-resistant outer shell which is lightweight and soft.
+• Wind-resistant outer shell that is lightweight and soft.

 • Welded “Lamina” construction eliminates cold spots from stitching